vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 |TKO-TKGS-007|Enable namespace self-service|Enables Devops users to create namespace in self-service manner.|The vSphere administrator must publish a namespace template to LDAP users or groups to enable them to create a namespace.|
 |TKO-TKGS-008|Use guaranteed VM Class for production cluster.|CPU and Memory limits configured on vSphere Namespace have impact on TKG cluster if deployed using the guaranteed VM Class type.|Consume more infrastructure resources and contention might occur.|

-## Tanzu Kubernetes Grid Cluster APIs
+## Tanzu Kubernetes Grid Cluster API's

-Tanzu Kubernetes Grid provides the following two APIS for provisioning and managing the life cycle of TKG2 clusters:
+Tanzu Kubernetes Grid provides the following two API's for provisioning and managing the life cycle of TKG2 clusters:

 - API Version v1alpha3 for Tanzu Kubernetes clusters
 - API version v1beta1 for Clusters based on a ClusterClass